Machines of the Isle of Nantes

-The Machines of the Isle (fr) is an artistic, tourist and cultural project based in Nantes, France.
+The Machines of the Isle (fr; Mekanikoù an Enez) is an artistic, tourist and cultural project based in Nantes, France.
 The project is based in the old covered buildings of the former shipyards in Nantes that were at one time used for ship construction (les nefs), and later used as business sites.

 Exhibits

 The Great Elephant (2007) is a mechanical elephant, 12 m high and 8 m wide, made from 45 tons of wood and steel.
 It can take up to 49 passengers for a 45-minute walk.
 It is an inexact replica of The Sultan's Elephant from Royal de Luxe, which toured the world from 2005 to 2007; the main difference being that this elephant is designed to carry spectators.
+The elephant has a water cannon that is used to spray guests and riders with a variable pressure.